You know the old joke:

 I’m not suggesting you don’t have to be good at what you do.
 Only that those skill sets are NOT the reason your clients are buying your services.

 Today function is the ante you pay to get in the game.
-But it’s your brand value and your that will help you win.
+But it’s your and your awareness that will help you win.
 Because while you won’t get to Carnegie Hall if you don’t practice, talent and virtuosity are not enough to get you there either.

 Skip to content